-If, at the time of exercise of any warrant in accordance with the warrant indenture, there is no effective registration statement under the U.S. Securities Act of 1933, as amended (the "U.S. Securities Act") covering the resale by the holder of a portion of the Common Shares to be issued upon exercise of the warrant, or the prospectus contained therein is not available for the resale of the Common Shares by the holder under the U.S. Securities Act by reason of a blackout or suspension of use thereof, then the warrants may be exercised, in part for that portion of the Common Shares not registered for resale by the holder under an effective registration statement or in whole in the case of the prospectus not being available for the resale of such Common Shares, at such time by means of a "cashless exercise" in which the holder shall be entitled to receive a number of Common Shares equal to the quotient obtained by dividing [(A-B) (X)] by (A), where: A = the last volume weighted average price ("VWAP") for the trading day immediately preceding the time of delivery of the exercise form giving rise to the applicable "cashless exercise"; B = the exercise price of the warrant; and X = the number of Common Shares that would be issuable upon exercise of the warrant in accordance with the terms of such warrant if such exercise were by means of a cash exercise rather than a cashless exercise.
+If, at the time of exercise of any warrant in accordance with the warrant indenture, there is no effective registration statement under the U.S. Securities Act of 1933, as amended (the "U.S. Securities Act") covering the resale by the holder of a portion of the shares of Common Stock to be issued upon exercise of the warrant, or the prospectus contained therein is not available for the resale of the shares of Common Stock by the holder under the U.S. Securities Act by reason of a blackout or suspension of use thereof, then the warrants may be exercised, in part for that portion of the shares of Common Stock not registered for resale by the holder under an effective registration statement or in whole in the case of the prospectus not being available for the resale of such shares of Common Stock, at such time by means of a "cashless exercise" in which the holder shall be entitled to receive a number of shares of Common Stock equal to the exercise form giving rise to the applicable "cashless exercise"; B = the exercise price of the warrant; and X = the number of shares of Common Stock that would be issuable upon exercise of the warrant in accordance with the terms of such warrant if such exercise were by means of a cash exercise rather than a cashless exercise.

-Pursuant to the agency agreement, we granted the agents an option to increase the offering by an additional \$6 million in principal amount of debentures, which option is exercisable by the agents at any time up until the closing date of the final tranche of the offering.
+Pursuant to the agency agreement, we granted the agents an option to increase the offering by an additional \$6 million in principal amount of debentures, which option was not exercised by the agents prior to the closing date of the offering.

-Pursuant to the agency agreement and the subscription agreements signed by investors in the offering, we granted certain registration rights to the holders of the debentures pursuant to which we agreed to prepare and file a registration statement with the SEC to register the resale by the original purchasers of the debentures of the Common Shares issuable upon conversion of the debentures or exercise of the warrants.
+Pursuant to the agency agreement and the subscription agreements signed by investors in the offering, we granted certain registration rights to the holders of the debentures pursuant to which we agreed to prepare and file a registration statement with the SEC to register the resale by the original purchasers of the debentures of the shares of Common Stock issuable upon conversion of the debentures or exercise of the warrants.

-We intend to use the net proceeds of the 2018 Convertible Debenture Offering to fund construction activities at the Leicester Facility, to complete Phase I of the Expansion Plan and for general working capital purposes.
+We intend to use the net proceeds of the 2018 Convertible Debenture Offering to fund construction activities at the Leicester Facility, to complete Phase I of the Expansion Plan and/or for general working capital purposes.